gladkia/BrowserViz/README.md

 and complementary environments are linked, creating a powerful hybrid setting for exploratory data analysis.

+The basic architecture:

 ![alt tag](https://raw.githubusercontent.com/paul-shannon/BrowserViz/master/docs/browserVizDiagram.png)

-This work is motivated by our belief that contemporary web browsers, supporting HTML5 and Canvas, and running increasingly powerful Javascript libraries (for example, d3) and cytoscape.js have become the best setting in which to develop interactive graphics for exploratory data analysis.
+This work is motivated by our belief that contemporary web browsers, supporting HTML5 and Canvas, and running increasingly powerful Javascript libraries (for example, d3 and cytoscape.js) have become the best setting in which to develop interactive graphics for exploratory data analysis.
 We predict that web browsers, already powerful and easily programmed, will steadily improve in rendiring